+Ecological Nature Recommended Mitigation Measures

+Feature of

+Impact

-Table 8.1 Mitigation M Ecological Nature of Impact Recommended Mitigation Measures Feature Habitats within and around the Proposed Development Site Hedgerows Small area removed Area to be cleared to be kept to an absolute minimum Existing hedgerows on site should be retained where possible All hedgerows and trees to be retained will be fenced off at the outset of works and for the duration of construction to avoid damage to the trunk, branches or root systems of the trees.
-Temporary fencing will be erected at a sufficient distance from trees and hedges to enclose the Root Protection Areas (RPAs) of the larger trees that are not within the works areas (National Roads Authority, 2005- 2011).
-In general, the RPA covers an area equivalent to a circle with a radius 12 times the stem diameter (measured at 1.5m above ground level for single-stemmed trees); Soil will not be placed within the Root Protection Area for retained trees or within 5m of hedgerows; Any hedge planted as part of the landscape plans should be native species only.
-Any hedge cutting proposed as part of the preclearance works will only breast the existing hedgerow and will not reduce the height or overall thickness of the hedgerow.
-Any subsequent hedge cutting beyond removing new growth will only occur at 3 year intervals after the initial cut.
+Hab itat s within and around the Proposed Development Site Hedgerows То be • Area to be cleared to be kept to an absolute minimum remo ved • Any hedgerows and trees to be retained will be fenced off at the outset of works and for the duration of construction to avoid damage to the trunk, branches or root systems of the trees. • Where possible mature hawthorns should be retained and moved as opposed to being cut out using a large excavator.
+The operator should first clear around the tree outside its dropline.
+Which is the area directly located under the outer circumference of the tree branches.
+They then carefully dig out of the tree while taking as much of the roots and soils of the tree as possible.
+Ideally, trees should be placed directly into a prepared hole or bank of the same diameter as the removed tree's root ball.
+While it is unlikely that all moved trees will reestablish, the retention of any mature tree is more ecologically advantageous than their removal and replacement with new stock. • Temporary fencing will be erected at a sufficient distance from trees and hedges to enclose the Root Protection Areas (RPAs) of the larger trees that are not within the works areas (National Roads Authority, 2005- 2011).
+In general, the RPA covers an area equivalent to a circle with a radius 12 times the stem diameter (measured at 1.5m above ground level for single-stemmed trees); • Soil will not be placed within the Root Protection Area for retained trees or within 5m of hedgerows; New planting scheme, including trees, to align with development plan requirements for replacement ratio to ensure no net loss of vegetaion cover overall over the lifetime of the scheme.
+New trees to be native species only.
+Any hedges or trees planted as part of the landscape plans should be native species only. •